skypjack/entt/docs/md/meta.md

   addition, a meta function object is used to invoke the underlying function and then get the return value in the form of a `meta_any` object.

+Both functions search for the elements throughout the meta type hierarchy.
+However, they offer the option of passing a second boolean argument to stop the search at the top-level meta type.<br/>
 All the meta objects thus obtained as well as the meta types explicitly convert to a boolean value to check for validity: